fommil/fpmortals/manuscript/main-text.md

 | `Applicative` | `pure`    | `A`    |               | `F[A]` |
 | `Monad`       | `flatMap` | `F[A]` | `(A => F[B])` | `F[B]` |

-We learnt in Chapter 1 that sequential operations that return a `F[_]` are formalised by `flatMap`, which lives on the `Monad` typeclass.
-A way of looking at a context `F[A]` is to think of it as an intentional *effect* (as opposed to an incidental side-effect) `F[_]` with `A` as the output: `flatMap` allows us to generate new effects `F[B]` at runtime based on the results of evaluating previous effects.
+We know that operations which return a `F[_]` can be sequenced in a `for` comprehension by `.flatMap`, defined on its `Monad[F]`.
+The context `F[_]` can be thought of as a container for an intentional *effect* with `A` as the output: `flatMap` allows us to generate new effects `F[B]` at runtime based on the results of evaluating previous effects.

-`Applicative`, a parent of `Monad`, introduces the `pure` method allowing a value to become a (trivial) effect.
-We have used `pure` enough in previous chapters such that its importance should be self-evident.
+Of course, not all Higher Kinded Types `F[_]` are effectful, even if they have a `Monad[F]`.
+Often they are data structures.
+By using the least specific abstraction, our code can work for `List`, `Either`, `Future` and more, without us needing to know.

-But much can be achieved without the full power of a `Monad`.
-If a function wishes to transform the result of running an effect, that's just `map`, introduced by `Functor`.
+If we only need to transform the output from an effect or contents of a data structure, that's just `map`, introduced by `Functor`.
 In Chapter 3, we ran effects in parallel by creating a product and mapping over them.
-In Functional Programming, parallel computations are considered **less** powerful than sequential ones: you are encouraged to be as parallel as possible.
+In Functional Programming, parallel computations are considered **less** powerful than sequential ones.

-When it comes to depending on typeclasses, functional programmers and object oriented programmers agree: depend on the most general (least powerful) interface you can.
-In contrast to data types, where parameters should be as specific as possible to forbid impossible states.
+In between `Monad` and `Functor` is `Applicative`, defining `pure` that lets us elevate a value into an effect, or create a data structure from a single value.

 ## Data Types